CNeilas/obsidian-latest/Programming/CSS/More text styles.md

 ## Fonts

 If you change the font and it is not installed on the user's computer the default font will be used which is often ugly.
-To go around this use:
+To go around this, use:

 ```
 body {